SleipnirGroup/Choreo/docs/choreolib/auto-routines.md

 Uses the `Intake` `Subsystem`.
 - `shootIfGp` - Shoots the note if the robot has one.
 Uses the `Shooter` `Subsystem`.
-- `aimFor(Pose2d pose)` - Aims the shooter for a specific position.
+- `aimFor(Pose2d pose)` - Aims the shooter for a specific position, also keeps the wheels spunup.
 Uses the `Shooter` `Subsystem`.
+- `spinnup` - Spins up the shooter wheels.
+Uses the `Shooter` `Subsystem`.
-- `autoAimAndShoot` - Aims the shooter and rotates the robot to the correct angle to shoot and then shoots.
+- `aim` - Aims the shooter based on the current odometry position.
+Uses the `Shooter` `Subsystem`.
 - `resetOdometry(Pose2d pose)` - Resets the odometry to a specific position.
 Uses the `Drive` `Subsystem`.
+- `autoAimAndShoot` - Aims the shooter and rotates the robot to the correct angle to shoot and then shoots.
+Uses the `Shooter` and `Drive` `Subsystem`.

 There is also a method to make a trigger that represents if the robot owns a note.
 - `yeGp(ChoreoAutoLoop loop)` - Returns a trigger that is true if the robot owns a note.